-To install the Storage Manager with default TLS:
+To install the Storage Manager:

-- 1. On the local machine, run the installation file Tenable.ad_v3.59.x.exe. - A welcome screen appears. - 2.
+- On the local machine, run the Tenable Identity Exposure 3.42 On-premises installer.
+A welcome screen appears. - 2.
 In the setup language box, click the arrow to select the language for the installation, and click Next.